Consumer-Aid/consumer-aid.github.io/_posts/2025-12-08-The-BNPL-Trap-buy-now-pay-later-convenience-at-a-cost.md

+---
+description: BNPL convenience hides major consumer protection gaps.
+Learn the risks, why the law hasn't caught up, and what steps to take if things go wrong.
+---

 # The BNPL Trap: Convenience at a Cost

 Buy Now, Pay Later.
 It looks like the perfect deal: split your payments, pay no interest, and walk away with your purchase today.
 But behind the glossy marketing lies a trap, one that leaves UK consumers without the protections they'd expect from traditional credit.